-This homemade beef noodle soup has a luxuriously flavorful broth brimming with tender bites of beef, and hearty vegetables.
+This homemade beef noodle soup has an intensely flavorful broth brimming with tender bites of beef and hearty vegetables.
+Grab some crusty bread rolls to sop up every luxurious drop!

 - Beef chuck roast - A chuck roast is best because it is one of the least expensive cuts of beef, but you get wonderfully tender beef after a long simmer.
 It also has enough fat to add a lot of flavor to the soup.
 Any other beef stew meat can be substituted if needed though.

-- Cooking oil - Any vegetable oil, such as olive oil, for searing.
+- Cooking oil - Use any vegetable oil, such as olive oil, for searing.

 - Carrots